Back To Top

 The team expressed concerns at the use of gradients, worrying that designs might not show up properly for people on older, incompatible, browsers, especially since older demographics are important to the company.

 Using data from caniuse.com and other sources, I was able to reassure them that CSS gradients were widely supported on the vast majority of modern users' systems.
 However, I still didn't want to dismiss this concern, and saw it as an opportunity to experiment with other aspects of the company's identity in my navbar design.
-Thus, I decided to experiment with some gradient-less navbars where I leaned into the angular-ness of the company's previous designs.
+Thus, I built various gradient-less navbars where I leaned into the angular-ness of the company's previous designs.

 Gradient-less NavBars